AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Features of EdgeRoutine.md

 # Features of EdgeRoutine

 EdgeRoutine \(ER\) is a lightweight and serverless computing environment.
 It can run custom JavaScript code on CDN nodes.
-You do not need to manage the underlying infrastructure, such as hardware configurations, region settings, scheduling, and elastic scaling.
-After you use the EdgeRoutine CLI to deploy code to the production environment, the system automatically runs the code on all CDN nodes.
+After you use the EdgeRoutine command-line interface \(CLI\) to deploy code to the production environment, the system automatically runs the code on all CDN nodes.
 The CDN nodes process requests in different regions worldwide by following the logical rules of the code.

 ## Benefits

 Traditional CDN services are used to only cache and distribute content, but cannot provide the computing feature for workloads.
-To process a large number of requests sent to CDN nodes, Alibaba Cloud CDN must redirect the requests to origin servers that support complex computing.
+To process a large number of requests that are sent to CDN nodes, Alibaba Cloud Content Delivery Network \(CDN\) must redirect the requests to origin servers that support complex computing.
 This back-to-origin process consumes resources on origin servers and requires a complex origin architecture.
 ER enables CDN nodes to provide the computing feature.
-You can use ER to customize your CDN service and process complex requests.
+You can use ER to customize your Alibaba Cloud CDN service and process complex requests.
 This feature reduces the number of back-to-origin requests and accelerates content delivery.
 CDN nodes support high availability, high scalability, and global load balancing.
 These features allow CDN nodes to support computing in more scenarios.
 ER provides a computing environment on each CDN node and allows you to run custom JavaScript code on CDN nodes.
+You do not need to be concerned about the hardware configuration, region, scheduling, and auto scaling for code deployment.

 ## How ER works